retroelec/T-HMI-C64/README.md

 comment line "#define BOARD_T_HMI"
 uncomment line "//#define BOARD_T_DISPLAY_S3"

-Compile and upload the code to the T-Display S3 AMOLED board (see chapter "Install C64 Emulator on Lilygo T-HMI").
+Afterwards you have to compile and upload the code to the T-Display S3 AMOLED board (see chapter "Install C64 Emulator on Lilygo T-HMI").

 <img src="doc/tdisps3amoled.jpg" alt="T-HMI" width="800"/>